 Best Smartphone Buying Guide: Welcome to What Hi-Fi?'s round-up of the best phones you can buy in 2020.

 Want the best phone to play music and movies on?
-One with a kick-ass screen and inspiring sound quality?
+One with a kick-ass screen to binge-watch your favourite TV show on your commute, and inspiring sound quality to make the most of your playlist?
 Of course you do.
 And you've come to the right place to help you find one.

 We know you can do a whole heap of things with even best cheap phones nowadays, but for our reviews we focus first and foremost on sound quality and picture performance.
 So while we of course thoroughly test a phone's battery, camera, usability, design and features, we will give extra weight to handsets that deliver great audio and video.